balcortex/100_days_code_web_development/README.md

 ## Day 032 - 2023/10/04

 Today I learned about flex container main and cross axis, which is why justify-content behaves differently when the value of flex-direction is row or column.

+## Day 033 - 2023/10/05

+Today I learned about the flex-wrap property, which controls whether the items can span multiple lines if they don't fit the container.